 When an individual user's requests are either blocked or delayed by a significant amount, an email will be sent to that user and a warning banner will appear in the Web UI.

 If the user does not have an email address - for example, if the "user" is actually a build service account - the notification email will be sent to the members of the project collection administrators group.
 The warning banner and the notification email both include links to the Usage page, which can be used to investigate the usage that exceeded our thresholds, as well as the requests which were delayed.

 Request history on the Usage page is ordered by usage (TSTUs) descending by default, but can be sorted by the other columns as well.
 Usage is grouped by command into five minute time windows, with the number of commands in the window given by the Count column, and the total TSTU usage and delay time given in the corresponding columns.

 For members of the project collection administrators group, this same page can be used to investigate the usage of other users.

 By default, visiting the Usage page will display requests for the last hour.
 Clicking the link from the email will open the Usage page scoped to the request history from 30 minutes before and after the first delayed request.
-By default, the Usage page will default to showing the past hour.
 After arriving on the page, review the request history leading up to delayed requests.